CALI TECHNOLOGIES

 Cali is an investigation workspace, not just an analytics console.

 Legacy blockchain analytics tools are excellent at network views, screening, and alerting.
-Cali is built for the work that happens after the alert: tracing flows, assessing risk, pulling in OSINT, and drafting narratives and reports that can withstand supervisory and legal review.
+Cali is built for the work that happens after the alert: tracing flows, reviewing centralized execution and P&L context, pulling in OSINT, organizing evidence, and producing structured reporting drafts and review-ready documentation that can withstand supervisory and litigation review—without fragmented context switching or repetitive manual reconstruction.

 Where Cali sits

-• • Many teams keep existing tools (TRM, Chainalysis, Elliptic) for screening, then use Cali as the primary investigations hub.
+• • Many teams keep existing tools (TRM, Chainalysis, Elliptic) for screening, then use Cali as the primary investigation workspace—reducing manual overhead across modules and reporting.

 • • Some teams adopt Cali first, then add or maintain other providers for redundancy and external data coverage.

-• • In all cases, Cali is evaluated on whether cases are faster, clearer, and easier to defend.
+• • In all cases, Cali is evaluated on whether investigations are faster, clearer, better organized, and easier to defend—with structured outputs tied to the case file.

 High-level comparison

 The table below is not a scorecard for any particular vendor.
-Instead, it summarizes how Cali positions itself relative to the way many teams use tools from TRM, Chainalysis, Elliptic, and other analytics platforms today.
+Instead, it summarizes how Cali positions structured investigative automation and unified investigation workflows relative to the way many teams use tools from TRM, Chainalysis, Elliptic, and other analytics platforms today.

 Dimension